mikeconley/multi-select-tabs/README.md

 ## TODO

-* Port to React so that we just need to maintain a mirror of tab state in a window
 * Add ability to move selected tabs to new windows
-* Detect and update after tab movement, either when tabs are dragged within the window, or tabs are dragged in or out of a window
+* Detect and update after tabs are dragged in or out of a window
 * Add favicons
 * Pretty up the style of the sidebar
 * Add the ability to filter the list of tabs in the sidebar with a search query